Shipping and Sales Tax to Canada and USA?

 Since we are located in Toronto, Canada, we have to charge sales tax.

 All prices, taxes and shipping charges are noted during the checkout process of the shopping cart.
-All orders are shipped via Canada Post.
+All orders are shipped via Canada Post or local courier.
 Shipping times depend on the destination and can range for rural areas.

 Canadian taxes are not collected on orders shipped outside of Canada.
 However, orders shipped outside of Canada are subject to import duties, taxes, and customs processing fees, which are levied once the package reaches its destination.
 These fees are collected by the carrier or brokerage company and members are responsible for paying them.
 J2ledflashlight.com is unable to give estimates for these fees.
 Please contact your local customs office for more information.

 J2ledflashlights makes every effort to ensure that all information found on this website is accurate.
-In the instant that an incorrect price/typographically error is displayed, and an order has been placed, WE have the right to cancel any such order and we issue a full credit back to the customer do to the incorrect price.
+In the instance that an incorrect price/typographic error is displayed, and an order has been placed, WE have the right to cancel any such order and we issue a full credit back to the customer due to the incorrect price.
 If you do find such errors, please let us know so that we can make the necessary corrections for a better, website experience.

 Please click here for more information.